Cerebras/csl-examples/examples/FFT/README.rst

 2D FFT implementation
 -------------------------------

-For an input of `N x N` complex elements, the 2D implementation uses `N` PE's organized in a single row, i.e., the PE rectangle has dimensions `Nx1`.
+For an input of `N x N` complex elements, the 2D implementation uses `N` PEs organized in a single row, i.e., the PE rectangle has dimensions `Nx1`.
 Each PE initially holds a column of `N` elements.
 The algorithm then proceeds in three main steps: